MalcombreN/homeautomation/docs/uboot.md

 [Tutorial](https://blog.nviso.be/2019/04/01/enabling-verified-boot-on-raspberry-pi-3/)

-However, it's possible to understand, configure and build U-Boot on it's own, without Yocto.
+However, it's possible to understand, configure and build `U-Boot` on it's own, without `Yocto`.
-U-Boot is normally made to be configured and built as a component.
+`U-Boot` is normally made to be configured and built as a component.

 <!--
 1. Fetch the sources